kutoga/cTimeIt/README.md

 #include <stdio.h>
 #include "timeit.h"

+/*
+ * A "complex" function for which we want to know how long an execution takes.
+ */
 int calculate(int x) {
     for (int i = 0; i < 1000; ++i) {
         x = x * x + ~x * (1 - x);